 If the nursing session lasts from 8 AM till 9 am on each breast, then the next feeding will be at 11 am.

 Moms need to feed 8 to 12 feedings in 24 hours a day to make sure your newborn is not dehydrated and gaining weight.

 Newborns who are still waiting for mother’s milk to come in or those who are slow to latch on, or nurse even when there is abundant milk supply would end up having less energy and tend to sleep more.

 When newborns seem less interested in feeding become lethargic, sleepy, dehydrated and more fatigued.

 In the beginning, new moms have to work hard to have them eat every 2 to 3 hours during the day to establish routine and healthy weight gain.

 26. When your baby is on Breastfeeding strikes

-If your newborn does not seem interested in eating or skipping meals, or difficulty feeding then you should not delay your doctor’s visit.
+If your newborn does not seem interested in eating or skipping meals, or has difficulty feeding then you should not delay your doctor’s visit.